annimukherjee/ClassID-Clean/README.md

 mkdir -p ./class-id-clean/models/mmlab
 ```

-Download all the model weights from https://drive.google.com/drive/folders/1mUtuwzOQwKuVb1XMRxDjkGUJ3bSNLPjz?usp=sharing into the `mmlab` directory that was just created...
+Download all the model weights from this [Google Drive Link](https://drive.google.com/drive/folders/1mUtuwzOQwKuVb1XMRxDjkGUJ3bSNLPjz?usp=sharing)  into the `mmlab` directory that was just created...

-2. Secondly we will download the `mobilenet0.25_Final.pth` into `class-id-clean/weights/` from https://drive.google.com/drive/folders/15dWsWr4dpQUf8zyuH0gi6y7fOQN5l84X?usp=sharing
+2. Secondly we will download the `mobilenet0.25_Final.pth` into `class-id-clean/weights/` from this [Google Drive Link](https://drive.google.com/drive/folders/15dWsWr4dpQUf8zyuH0gi6y7fOQN5l84X?usp=sharing)